benblasberg/keenans-pos/README.md

 To run the jar, use the following command
 `java -jar keenan-pos.jar <path to data csv file>`

+Example of running the project from the main folder:

+`java -jar target/keenan-pos.jar src/main/resources/data.csv`

 ### About

 The following commands are available while running the software: